Future Challenges session organised by the RPA Shaping Interfaces Between Science and the Public, as part of the IAS Festival

 From climate change and environmental degradation to misinformation and the irresponsible use of AI, not to mention the potential for a pandemic, the challenges of the future require informed policies and well-informed citizens.
 But how can we align science, research, policy and society?
 How can we ensure that the results of scientific developments are used responsibly in practice?
 How can we communicate the scientific method, including its limitations?

 Shaping Interfaces Between Science and the Public is a UvA Research Priority Area (RPA) that aims to strengthen the relationship between science, citizen science, social debate and various professional practices.
 ‘Shaping Interfaces’ will open a methodological window to the world, making clearer how different fields of science work, how knowledge is created, and with what uncertainties it is surrounded.
 The RPA is a collaboration between the faculties of Humanities, Law, Science, Social and Behavioural Sciences, and the Amsterdam UMC.
-The researchers involved are renowned experts with extensive experience in policy advice-making and public engagement
+The researchers involved are renowned experts with extensive experience in policy advice-making and public engagement.

 From 18 to 21 May 2026, the University of Amsterdam's Institute for Advanced Study celebrates its 10th anniversary with the IAS Festival: a week-long programme dedicated to reflection, exchange and forward-looking dialogue.
 The festival marks a decade of boundary-crossing interdisciplinary research while exploring the complex questions that will shape the years to come.